Sign up now for FREE to read our insider reviews in full Sign Up Now

 Where?

 Winding through the streets of Victorian villas around Milford Hill, overlooking Salisbury, we felt like the handsome but modest red-brick main building was a pleasant distance from the bustle.
-Salisbury dwellers will have to contend with the occasional bottleneck on their drive to Godolphin but once at the school, there is ample parking and even enough space for the sixth-formers we spotted to begin and end their driving lessons in the spacious car park.
+Salisbury-dwellers will have to contend with the occasional bottleneck on their drive to Godolphin but, once at the school, there is ample parking and even enough space for the sixth-formers we saw beginning and ending their driving lessons in the spacious car park.

 The train station is 20 minutes away on foot and the school has a handful of bus routes from local towns and villages, but is always happy to consider additional pick-ups where demand arises.
 London is only 90 minutes away by train, making it easily accessible for boarders.